 Hopefully this boss guide of how to beat Fire Giant will give you everything you need to know to advance towards the business end of Elden Ring.

-Check out our Malenia boss guide here if you intend to tackle the Goddess of Rot.
+If our guide to the Elden Ring Fire Giant boss was helpful, check out our Malenia boss guide here if you intend to tackle the Goddess of Rot.